What’s new in laryngeal and hypopharyngeal cancers research and treatment?

 One new surgery technique now being studied for some early-stage cancers is transoral robotic surgery.
 In this approach, the surgeon operates by precisely moving robotic arms holding long surgical tools that are passed down the throat.
 This technique uses smaller incisions, so if it proves successful it might lessen the side effects from surgery.
 This approach is most commonly being used to treat pharyngeal tumors.

-Another new approach to radiation therapy is proton beam therapy, which uses a beam of protons rather than x-rays to kill cancer cells.
+A newer approach to radiation therapy is proton beam therapy, which uses a beam of protons rather than x-rays to kill cancer cells.
 Unlike x-rays, which release energy both before and after they hit their target, protons cause little damage to tissues they pass through and then release their energy after traveling a certain distance.
-Doctors can use this property to deliver more radiation to the tumor with less damage to nearby normal tissues.
-Proton beam therapy requires highly specialized equipment and is not widely available — there are only a handful of proton beam centers in the United States at this time.
+Doctors can use this property to, at least in theory, deliver more radiation to the tumor with less damage to nearby normal tissues.
+Proton beam therapy requires highly specialized equipment and is not widely available.
 Most doctors still consider its use to be experimental for laryngeal and hypopharyngeal cancers.

 Chemotherapy and chemoradiotherapy

 For advanced laryngeal and hypopharyngeal cancers, new chemotherapy delivery systems, such as direct injection into arteries feeding the cancer, are being tested in combination with radiation therapy in an attempt to improve how well they work.
 Newer chemotherapy drugs are also being tested.

 Clinical trials are also studying ways to best combine chemotherapy drugs and to combine chemotherapy with radiation therapy.
 For example, studies are comparing chemotherapy given before, during, and/or after radiation therapy.